Welcome to this FBS review. You’re here wondering Is FBS A Scam.

 Are There Any Red Flags?

-The main red flag with a lot of forex MLM platforms is whenever they claim to have a special algorithm or trading bot that generates money for you while you do nothing.
+The main red flag with a lot of forex MLM platforms is these types of websites claim to have a special algorithm or trading bot that generates money for you while you do nothing.

-Such forex platforms are pure scams and Ponzi schemes.
+Over time these forex platforms have proven to be pure scams and Ponzi schemes.

-They actually don’t have any trading bot, and new recruitment is their only source of revenue.
+They actually don’t have some “special trading bot” and new recruitment is their only source of revenue.

 The good news is that this company makes no claim to have an algorithm or trading bot.